bvssvni/csharp-evil-twin/README.md

 Alice needs to send a secret key to Bob.
 The key is split into two parts, A and B and sent to Bob.
-The security is based on the assumption that only Bob gets both parts.
+Only Bob receives the two parts.

 Each part Alice sends is encrypted using prime number compositions.
 Among the 15 lowest prime numbers, 8 primes are selected to encode the message.